HowardZJU/Rebuttal/README.md

 # Materials for Response letter
 ## General Response
 ### Q2
+![RMPR figure](./fig_rmpr.png "aaa")
-The figure below reports the PEHE of ESCFR under different hyper-parameter $\kappa$.
-All ESCFR implementations outperform the strongest baseline CFR-WASS ( $\kappa=\infty$) on all batch sizes, most of which are statistically significant.
+The figure above reports the PEHE of ESCFR under different hyper-parameter $\kappa$.
+- All ESCFR implementations outperform the strongest baseline CFR-WASS ( $\kappa=\infty$) on all batch sizes, most of which are statistically significant.
 As such, hyper-parameter is not necessarily the reason why ESCFR works well.
 This can be further supported by our extensive ablation and parameter studies in the manuscript.
-![RMPR figure](./fig_rmpr.png "aaa")
+- The best value of $\kappa$ increases as the batch size increases.
+It supports our claims in Section 3.2 in the manuscript.
+Specifically, for small batch size, the sampling outliers dominate the sampled batch, and a small $\kappa$ could relax the mass preservation constraint effectively, alliviating the mismatch to outliers, thus performing best and robust.
+For large batch size, the ralative noise of sampling outliers is reduced, and we can increase $\kappa$ to demand more samples to be matched, getting more accurate estimation of wasserstein distance.

 ## Reviewer #1